 Symptoms of Freiberg Disease

-In patients with Freiberg disease, the pain is most pronounced in the forefoot at the metatarsal head with weight bearing, particularly when pushing off or when wearing high-heeled footwear.
-The metatarsophalangeal joint may also be swollen and have limited and painful passive range of motion.
+In people with Freiberg disease, pain is usually worse when bearing weight, particularly when pushing off of the foot, or when wearing high-heeled shoes.
+The joint may be swollen and stiff.

 Diagnosis of Freiberg Disease

 Doctors do x-rays to confirm the diagnosis of Freiberg disease.